Comedian Tom Segura Wants to Know Where the Bodies Are, Garth Brooks (2024)

 And then they let Will Smith stay and give this tearful, unhinged Oscar speech.

 The whole thing is crazy.
 It puts on display how crazy the world of Hollywood really is.
 It serves it up on a platter: Look how bananas this thing that people celebrate really is.
-Look at how twisted, and dark, and f*cked up it is.
+Look at how twisted, and dark, and fucked up it is.
 And what does it say about us that we admire it?
 I’m team comedian, always.
 I don’t think that you can ever justify hitting a comic for a joke, and I certainly don’t think it’s cool that he did it to Chris Rock.

 You were a podcasting early adopter, and I enjoy your podcast with Bert Kreischer because it’s just two funny dudes cracking jokes.
 But a lot of comedy podcasts nowadays seem like they’re leaning into this edgelord territory, almost like knockoffs of Joe Rogan’s pod.
 I don’t know where this trend of comedy podcasters seeing themselves as philosophers/political pundits began, but how do you feel about it?